Plan Your Trip

 Information sessions are immediately followed by student-led walking tours of campus.
 In addition to seeing campus facilities, you'll have a chance to hear about Duke from a student's perspective.
 Tours typically last between an hour and fifteen minutes and an hour and a half.
 Please call ahead if you require accommodations or will require physical assistance during a tour of campus.

-We offer campus tours based on the availability of our student tour guides.
-We are happy to provide you with maps and other information for self-guided campus tours, and strongly recommend you plan to visit when students are on campus.
+We offer campus tours based on the availability of our student tour guides and strongly recommend you plan to visit when students are on campus.
+We are also happy to provide you with maps and other information for self-guided campus tours.
+If you arrive on campus outside of our regular office hours, you will find a kiosk with these materials outside the front door.

 Please click on the Other Tours tab above for questions and large group tour reservations.